KevinArmbruster/AutoML-Information-Needs/workshop/Example.md

 Search Space Scoping

-## Context
-*Describe the context within which the problem desribed in the next section occurs.
-Context includes the ML task, ML model, data type and amount of data, and pipeline stage but extend to more aspects.
-Please focus on contextual factors that help distinguish the problem tackled in this patterns from similar problems in other contexts.*

-I'm training a Convolutional Neural Network, a ResNet, for a supervised image classification task.
-My dataset has about 25,000 images (10GB) and 100 different categories.
-A single training run with my baseline settings takes about 45 minutes on the GPU I have access to.
-I have a working baseline model, but its performance isn't good enough for my project's needs.
-The next step is Hyperparameter Optimization (HPO).

 ## Problem
-*Clearly describe the problem that the pattern is intended to solve within the context described above.
-The problem should be solvable by collecting information about the model or optimization process, as you will describe in the section "Solution".
-Please also describe the goal that you want to reach.*
+*Describe the problem that the pattern is intended to solve.
+The problem should be solvable by collecting information about the data, model or optimization process.
+Also, please describe the goal that you want to reach.*

 The problem is, my model has dozens of hyperparameters.
 I know that tuning all of them is impossible with my time and compute budget.